ð Recast GeoLift

 Lift - The incremental effect of the spend change in the test geo.

 Approximate CPA - this is a reasonable guess at the spend required to acquire a customer in the channel of interest.
-This is used to calculate the total spend required in the experiment to produce the effect size in the test geo.
-A higher CPA means that you will need to spend more to drive the effect size.
+This is used to calculate the total spend required in the experiment to produce the number of conversions required for statistical significance in the test geo.
+A higher CPA means that you will need to spend more to drive the conversion.

 Experiment length - The number of days during which we will implement the spend change in the test geo.